Hailie Deegan: 2021: Full-time in Truck Series

 On October 17, 2020, Ford Performance announced that Deegan was in line to drive full-time in the 2021 NASCAR Camping World Truck Series for DGR-Crosley, which was renamed David Gilliland Racing in January.
 Deegan's truck number, No. 1, was revealed on January 18, 2021.

+Deegan at Watkins Glen in 2021.

 In August, she finished seventh at World Wide Technology Raceway at Gateway.
 Besides being her first Truck Series career top ten, she became the first woman in series history to score such a finish outside of a superspeedway.

 She ended the season with the Gateway top-ten and a seventeenth place points finish.
 Due to many races not having practice and qualifying as part of COVID-19 pandemic restrictions, Deegan regarded her rookie season as a "learning experience" in growing accustomed to life in the Truck Series.
 She also regarded her social media presence as a boon in her racing development as her popularity provided patience among sponsors.
 She was voted the 2021 Truck Series Most Popular Driver, marking the second straight season that a rookie received the award after Zane Smith did so in 2020.